Rievil/CrackenPy/README.md

 segmentation in different type of mediums.

 - Segmentation using photogrammetry (basicly running CrackenPy on UV textures of generated 3D models)
-- Segmentation on videos (using les power demanding models to process bigger volumes of data)
+- Segmentation on videos (using less power demanding models to process bigger volumes of data)
 - Connecting the image with BIM metadata for structure surveing (for infrastructre isnepctions)